Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 = Advanced Memory Hierarchy
 == Introduction to caches
+We continue our introduction to caches by answering the four common questions for the first level of the memory hierarchy:
+- Q1: Where can a block be placed in the upper level? (*block placement*)
+- Q2: How is a block found if it is in the upper level? (*block identification*)
+- Q3: Which block should be replaced on a miss? (*block replacement*)
+- Q4: What happens on a write? (*write strategy*)
 #definition("Temporal Locality")[
   When there is a reference to one memory element, the trend is to refer again to the same memory element soon (i.e., instruction and data reused in loop bodies)
 ]